 It's that time of year again guys!
 Rather than create a new post I figured I'd just update this one.
 If it's your first or fifth time at EVO its always a great idea to brush up on your safety tech!

 -Due to Vegas' expanding population, a new area code, 712, has been added!
 No need to fret or try and change your sick handle "702Narut0KiLLAH" though as 702 is still an active area code here.
 Only difference now is that you MUST dial the area code prior to making a local call (it's a 3fr start-up, +3 OB, +5 OH).

--The location of the tournament this year is the Westgate (previously the LVH, and before that the Las Vegas Hilton), which is a great venue.
+-The location of the tournament last year was the Westgate (previously the LVH, and before that the Las Vegas Hilton), which is a great venue.
 It's located off the main strip on Paradise (and has a monorail service that stretches all the way to Caesar's Palace) and is closest to Stratosphere, Riviera, and Circus Circus.
 BE AWARE however, just north of the Stratosphere property is an area you have no business in, especially as a tourist.
 To the east of the Westgate property, the same story.
 Best advice as a tourist, "Try and stay near the casinos resort properties and dont wander too far off."

 Anyways, all the below info is still relevant, please read and buff your knowledge (especially if this is your first EVO)!
 Regardless have fun, be safe, and see you all there!!

 Hey guys, I know most of you reading this are either World Warriors or at least have travelled once (maybe twice) in your life and will probably roll your eyes at this..
 However for those of you making your first trip out to Vegas, I'm a local who's got dat tourist safety tech:

 Hotel room burglaries and pickpocket thefts are huge issues here, especially down the Vegas strip corridor.
 Tourists have a tendancy to be distracted (go figure) when they waltz down the boulevard or are